rafaeelnunesf/igma-api/README.md

 npm run test:cov
 ```

-Note: For this test I used the sqlite database for simplification purposes, as I used Prisma ORM it is extremely easy to change to other types of supported databases, such as postgreSQL, mySQL and others.
+Note: For this project I used the sqlite database for simplification purposes, as I used Prisma ORM it is extremely easy to change to other types of supported databases, such as postgreSQL, mySQL and others.

 During development I used postgres, but when I went to test it on windows I realized that it would be more complicated, so with just a few lines of code it was possible to change databases without wasting much time.